Sivashalini17/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXPERIMENT 3 : Correlation and regression for data analysis
+DATE:19/10/24
 # Aim :

 To analyse given data using coeffificient of correlation and regression line